 - Daffodils and spring bulbs will be going over now.
-Keep deadheading religiously, but don’t cut the main bodies and leaves back until much later, to allow the nutrients to go back into the bulb for next year.
+Keep deadheading, but don’t cut the leaves back until much later, to allow the bulbs to store food for next year.

-- Roses should be pruned by now, but they’re generally quite forgiving so if you haven’t got around to it yet, you still have time.
+- If you haven’t pruned your roses yet, you still have time.
 They’ll benefit from a good, hard prune, encouraging them to put a spurt of growth on as the weather warms up.

-- Early potatoes can go into drills as long as the soil isn’t waterlogged, or plant in large tubs with a good garden compost mix.
+- Early potatoes can go into drills as long as the soil isn’t waterlogged, or you can plant them in large tubs with a good garden compost mix.

 Flowers and borders